commercialhaskell/stack/doc/GUIDE.md

   variable from being set.
 Some tools — notably cabal-install — do not behave well with that variable set.

+You may also find it convenient to use `stack exec` to launch a subshell (substitute `bash` with your preferred shell) where your compiled executable is available at the front of your `PATH`:

+    stack exec bash

 ## ghci (the repl)

 GHCi is the interactive GHC environment, a.k.a. the REPL.
 You *could* access it